Brownfield Land Register

 ‘Brownfield' (previously developed land) land is defined in Annex 2 of the National Planning Policy Framework 2012 (PDF 869KB) as:

 "Land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure.
 This excludes land that is or has been occupied by agricultural or forestry buildings; land that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures; land in built-up areas such as private residential gardens, parks, recreation grounds and allotments; and land that was previously developed, but where the remains of the permanent structure have blended into the landscape in the process of time."

 Our brownfield register (BFR) aims to provide publicly available information on all known brownfield sites.
 It will contain data and maps of sites identified from site submissions and collated from the existing data sources of Dacorum's Strategic Housing Land Availability Assessment (SHLAA), existing planning permissions and pending planning decisions.
 This register will be updated as new site information comes forward, and to remove sites where development has taken place.

-The brownfield register will update the existing information held in the SHLAA, which takes into account any brownfield sites previously submitted as part of a previous 'Call for Sites' that may be suitable for housing.
+The BLR will update the existing information held in the Strategic Housing Land Availability Assembly 2016 (SHLAA) and our Site Allocations 2017, which take into account any brownfield sites submitted as part of a previous 'call for sites' that may be suitable for housing.

 The register will be in two parts.
-Part 1 - a comprehensive list of identified brownfield sites - and Part 2 - a list of sites we think is appropriate to give Permission in Principle.
+Part 1 is a comprehensive list of identified brownfield sites, while Part 2 is a list of sites we think is appropriate to give Permission in Principle.
 These will be housing-led developments, identified using set criteria and consultation.